Alert icon Keyboard navigation enabled.

 Azure PIM in the Perspective of Privileged Access Management

-At the end of the day, Azure PIM is simple a utility within Azure.
+At the end of the day, Azure PIM is simply a utility within Azure.
 It is important, however, that we take a step back and look at the bigger picture for those trying to understand where, how, and if Azure PIM should be part of your privileged access management technology stack.
 I would argue that the biggest driver of this decision should start with an in-depth review of Azure and Azure AD roles.
 Azure PIM is only as effective as the roles themselves, so keep a keen eye on the boundaries and where they fall short.
 A guiding principle here is to ask yourself how integrated you are or plan to be into the Azure ecosystem.
 Most of the customers we work with are quite diversified in this sense.

 Also, when reviewing the roles, I highly recommend that you evaluate any feature and functionality gaps that may be present in that role or in the Azure PIM tool itself.
 In our evaluation of Azure PIM, we uncovered the following four potential pitfalls to be aware of in your planning stages: